south-lacrosse/www-dev/docs/fixtures-sheet.md

     If a team defaults a flags match then it should be marked as 1-0 on the Flags sheet, and the winners moved to the next round.
 There is generally no reason to mark it void.
 * If a match is abandoned (i.e. it started but was unable to be completed) then mark it as "A v A".
 Abandoned matches may or may not be rearranged.
+* If a team is deducted points enter that on the Deductions sheet.
+You must enter the full competition name (i.e. the league and division, so "SEMLA Division 1") in column 1, and the Points must be a positive value.

 ## Examples